Pinjarra massacre: Casualties

 The colony's native interpreter, Francis Armstrong, was given a woomera by a survivor shortly after the ambush, a description of which was printed in the Perth Gazette; an image drawn on the object depicted a river, horses, humans and the graves of the slain.
-Armstrong and Peel later attempted an official count by interviewing the Aborigines Ninda and Colling, who had been present.
+Armstrong and Peel later attempted an official count by interviewing the Aboriginals Ninda and Colling, who had been present.
 Some 11 names were given but, in view of the prohibition in Noongar culture against speaking of the dead, their task was almost impossible.
 Amongst the dead were Unia, Calyute's youngest son, and Gummol who had been flogged for his part in the earlier attack on Shenton's Mill.
 Two of Calyute's wives were amongst the wounded; Yornup's lower leg had been shot away, and Mindip had been shot in the left arm and right thigh.

 At the end of the hostilities, Stirling gave the Noongar people a terrifying threat.
 If there were any retaliatory payback killings from the Binjareb, he declared, "no one would be allowed to remain alive on this side of the Mountains" (the Darling Scarp).

 Consequences

 The massacre seemed to have increased and intensified the settlers' fears rather than allayed them.
 The belief that Aboriginal people would unite to drive the colonists out persisted into the 1850s when there was another massacre of Aboriginals gathering for a corroboree at Whiteman Park near Guildford.
 Mounted police continued regular patrols in the area, and the police force at Mandurah continued, though there was no further trouble.
 Peel continued to call for action to wipe out and exterminate the rest of the Binjareb, whom he called "a nest of hornets", although there were no further payback reprisals.

 The killing of so many Binjareb caused a major population imbalance between rival Aboriginal groups, with Swan and Canning Wadjuk and York Balardong attempting to profit from the decimation of the Murray Binjareb.
 Stirling also personally profited, as he was able to take ownership of Binjareb lands in the Harvey district, untroubled.

 Five months after the massacre, the Murray group sent a deputation to the governor seeking an end to hostilities and the later killings that had followed.
 Maigo, of the Wadjuk, went as a messenger, and the Binjareb promised support for actions of the governor.
-With the Wadjuk camped at the fresh water Doodinup spring at what is now Spring Street, and the Binjareb camped at the Deedyallup water-hole near the present ABC building, a joint corroboree and distribution of 50 loaves of bread sealed the peace.
+With the Wadjuk camped at the fresh water Doodinup spring at what is now Spring Street, and the Binjareb camped at the Deedyallup water-hole, near the present ABC building in Fielder Street, East Perth, a joint corroboree and distribution of 50 loaves of bread sealed the peace.
 Calyute survived the massacre, but his continued existence annoyed Peel.
 Calyute equally hated Peel, biting his beard whenever he saw his old enemy.